martin-t/rec-wars/README.md

 Might have [performance issues](https://bugzilla.mozilla.org/show_bug.cgi?id=1010527#c0) in firefox on linux - making the canvas element smaller might help.

 How to run locally:
-- build with `time wasm-pack build --target web --dev -- --features raw_canvas`
+- build with `wasm-pack build --target web --dev -- --features raw_canvas`
     - you can replace `--dev` with `--profiling` or `--release` if perf is an issue (see [Cargo.toml](Cargo.toml) for more info)
 - host with `python3 -m http.server` (or any other web server, simply opening `index.html` will *not* work though)
 - open http://localhost:8000/web/